-- established and running.
-B. These devices require special needles (non-coring type) for access.
-The device may be - damaged if standard jumper (conventional) needles are used to access the ports.
+- A. May only be used if the device has already been accessed and IV fluid set-up has been established and running. - B. These devices require special needles (non-coring type) for access.
+The device may be damaged if standard jumper (conventional) needles are used to access the ports.